misits/epitome/src/md/index.md

 ---
-# Theme

-# Head
+id: index
-title: "The Journey Begins"
+title: The Journey Begins
-name: "Epitome"
+name: Epitome
-summary: "You stand at a crossroads, with two paths stretching before you."
+summary: 'You stand at a crossroads, with two paths stretching before you.'

-# Navigation
 next:
-  - id: "chapter-1a"
+  - id: chapter-1a
-    label: "Take the forest path"
+    label: Take the forest path
-  - id: "chapter-1b"
+  - id: chapter-1b
-    label: "Take the mountain trail"
+    label: Take the mountain trail
 previous: []

-# Variables
 variables: []

-# HTML & Text
-introduction: |
+introduction: >
   Welcome to your adventure!
 You stand at a crossroads, with two paths stretching before you.

   To the left, a path winds its way into a dense, mysterious forest.
 To the right, a trail climbs up the side of a majestic mountain.

   Which path will you choose?
 ---